Oliver Strachey

 The sons and daughters of Sir Richard Strachey and Lady Strachey.
 Oliver is the fifth from the left.

-Oliver Strachey CBE (3 November 1874 – 14 May 1960), a British civil servant in the Foreign Office, was a cryptographer from World War I to World War II.
+Oliver Strachey (3 November 1874 – 14 May 1960) was a British civil servant in the Foreign Office and cryptographer during World War I and World War II.

 Life and work

 Strachey was a son of Sir Richard Strachey, colonial administrator and Jane Maria Strachey, writer and suffragist, and a brother of the writer Lytton Strachey, the writer Dorothy Bussy and the psychoanalyst and editor of the Standard Edition James Strachey.
 He was educated at Eton College; he attended Balliol College, Oxford for one term (Hilary 1893).
 His parents sent him on a tour around the world with Robert Bridges.
 Then he studied the piano in Vienna under Theodor Leschetizky.
 While there he attended the funeral of Johannes Brahms in 1897.
 His playing was of a certain standard, but not up to concert performance, so he returned to England and joined the Foreign Office.

 His first marriage, in 1900, to Ruby Julia Mayer produced one daughter, Julia Strachey, and ended in divorce.

 In 1911, he married Ray Costelloe (1887–1940).
 They had two children, Barbara Strachey (born 1912) and Christopher Strachey (born 1916).
 Christopher Strachey later became a pioneer in the development of computers and computer languages.
 Barbara Strachey became a writer.

 While at the Foreign Office, he engaged in work on the East Indian Railway and historical research.
 He co-authored with his wife Ray a work on Keigwin's Rebellion (1683–84), an episode in the history of Bombay; it was published in 1916.

 In World War I, he was in British Military (Army) Intelligence, MI1.
 Between the wars, he was in the Government Code and Cypher School.
 In 1934, Strachey and Hugh Foss broke the Japanese naval attaché machine cipher.